-This report also includes a discussion on militant mobilisation and militant ideology, and the potential implications of the decline of IS from the perspective of research into social movements.
+This report includes a discussion on militant mobilisation and militant ideology and the potential implications of the decline of Islamic State from the perspective of research into social movements.

-The focus of this report is split into the following chapters:
+The report is split into the following chapters:

 - Tunisia and Militancy in North Africa